ICP4Rare Disease Study

 When are rare diseases typically identified?

 Rare diseases are typically identified very early in age.
-That’s right, approximately 70% of the rare diseases start in childhood, and sadly, 1 in 3 children with a rare disease do not live to see their 5th birthday.
+That’s right, approximately 70% of the rare diseases start in childhood.

 However, rare diseases are often diagnosed much later than expected.
 It can take a long time from when symptoms are first noticed to when doctors figure out what is wrong.
 Sadly, many children live without a confirmed diagnosis for a long time, going through what is called a “Diagnostic Odyssey.”